abhinavsinha001/spark/docs/quick-start.md

 {% highlight scala %}
 scala> val textFile = spark.read.textFile("README.md")
-textFile: org.apache.spark.sql.Dataset[String] = [value: string]
+textFile: com.pubmatic.spark.sql.Dataset[String] = [value: string]
 {% endhighlight %}

 You can get values from Dataset directly, by calling some actions, or transform the Dataset to get a new one.
-For more details, please read the _[API doc](api/scala/index.html#org.apache.spark.sql.Dataset)_.
+For more details, please read the _[API doc](api/scala/index.html#com.pubmatic.spark.sql.Dataset)_.

 {% highlight scala %}
 scala> textFile.count() // Number of items in this Dataset